Unraveling Social Media One Tool at a Time

 We’ll get to that later.

-I joined newspapers about three decades ago in the pre-Google era.
+I joined newspapers in the pre-Google era.
 Today I end my newspaper career as the first Senior Editor of Mobile and Social Media at the Bay Area News Group.
-I helped launch the news organization’s iPad app, and I have spent the last two years teaching social media classes to my fellow journalists.
+I helped launch the news organization’s debut iPad app, and served as its editor.
+I have spent the last two years overseeing social media strategy and teaching social media classes to my fellow journalists.
 I am proud of the digital newsroom we have created.